Little Caesars Arena: Esports

 In August 2019, Little Caesars Arena hosted the 2019 League of Legends Championship Series Summer Finals.
 The event featured a performance by Detroit musician Jax Anderson for its opening ceremony.

+Concerts

+Little Caesars Arena is often used for concerts.
+The first one took place on September 12, 2017, with Kid Rock.
+Other artists have performed at the arena, such as Paul McCartney, Guns N' Roses, Radiohead, Foo Fighters, Kendrick Lamar, Madonna, and Mary J. Blige.

 Reception

 In June 2018, the arena was named "Sports Facility of the Year" at the 2018 Sports Business Awards.